oneshadab/trebek/README.md

 # Trebek
-A lisp interpreter written in Rust
+Trebek is a dialect of Lisp, with support for dictionaries, strings and closures.
+The interpreter is written in Rust.

 <img src="public/demo.gif">